apache/unomi/extensions/router/README.md

     The attribute `propertiesToOverwrite` is a list of profile properties ids to overwrite, if **null** all properties will be overwritten.

+    The attribute `hasHeader` is a boolean that defaults to false (the imported file has no header).

+    The attribute `hasDeleteColumn` is a boolean that defaults to false (the imported file' last column is a delete flag).

     The attribute `active` is the flag to activate or deactivate the import configuration.

     Concerning oneshot import configuration using the previously described service will only create the import configuration, to send the file to process